aer0ss/aerofs/docs/engineering/design/docker.md

 0. console service may start before dhcp init is done.

+0. on CI use --no-cache for CoreOS base images?

 Logistic items:

 0. Use stable rather than alpha CoreOS release channel (by the time of writing